|

 people that computer hardware would be affordable by everyone

+so that all competitions could be judged using CoP.
 I have heard numbers as high as $20,000 to $25,000 for a

 complete system that would run the ISU provided software.